Table of Contents[Hide][Show]

 Virgin explains why it’s essential to follow a no-sugar diet.
 She says, “We all know sugar is bad, but the problem is we’ve been looking at sugar all wrong because we tend to look at added sugar, right?”

 She mentioned that we don’t look at the natural sugars in food, and we don’t look at carbs.
-The pathways, as you know, all sugar and all carbs are going to turn into sugar except for fiber.
+All sugar and all carbs are going to turn into sugar except for fiber.

 “Now, all sugar is not created equal.
 We’ve got all carbs turning into sugar, but then we’ve got this special sugar over here called fructose.
 I’m glad now it’s starting to come out how evil it is.”